New South Wales K set: In service

 All K sets are crewed with a driver and guard.
-The guard uses the rear cab on a two or four-car train.
-On eight car trains, the guard usually uses the 5th carriage so that the entire platform can be seen.
-However the 4th carriage cab can also be used if there is a problem with the 5th carriage one.
+The guard uses the rear cab on a four-car train.
+On eight car trains, the guard usually uses the fifth carriage so that the entire platform can be seen.
+However the fourth carriage cab can also be used if there is a problem with the fifth carriage one.

 All the K sets were delivered to either Hornsby or Punchbowl depots.
 With the trials on the ten experimental carriages judged successful, in 1986 a programme commenced to retrofit air conditioning to the second order.
 This saw the Beclawat windows replaced with sheet glass.
 It would be July 1990 before the programme was completed.

 In April 1989, K sets commenced operating peak-hour services via the North Shore line to Gosford.
 This was extended to Wyong in January 1992.
 In September 1990, all Punchbowl based sets were transferred to Hornsby.

 In January 1991, four sets were transferred to Flemington Maintenance Depot to operate peak-hour Illawarra line services to Port Kembla.

 To replace U sets on stopping services between Gosford and Newcastle, the sets with driving trailers were re-marshaled as two-car sets from October 1996.

 Following the delivery of the outer suburban Tangara sets in 1994, the K sets ceased operating the Central Coast and Illawarra services.